-and~$|S_\infty(A)| := \lim_{t \to \infty}|S_t(A)|$, which exists for any~$A \subset \Z^d$ finite since~$|S_t(A)|$ is non-increasing.
-By the duality relationship~\eqref{eq_duality}, we have that
+and~$|S_\infty(A)| := \lim_{t \to \infty}|S_t(A)|$, which exists for any finite~$A \subset \Z^d$ since~$|S_t(A)|$ is non-increasing.
+By the duality relationship~\eqref{eq_duality} we have that

-The next lemma can be proved in the same way as Lemma~5.1 of \cite{RathValesin2017} with the following minor modification.
+The next lemma can be proved the same way as Lemma~5.1 of \cite{RathValesin2017} with the following minor modification.
 The proof of Lemma~5.1 relies on an annihilation approach in which two particles annihilate as soon as they meet.
-In our case, two particles annihilate when they are nearest neighbours (when more than two particles are nearest neighbors, we annihilate the smallest neighboring pair under the ordering~$<$ of~\eqref{eq_ordering}).
-The rest of the proof remains unchanged so we omit it. \begin{lemma} For any $A \subset \Z^d$ finite,~$\beta \in (0,1)$ and~$\mathsf v \ge 0$ we have,
+In our case, two particles annihilate as soon as they are nearest neighbours (that is, when their $\ell^1$-distance is 1).
+When more than two particles become nearest neighbors, we annihilate the smallest neighbouring pair under the ordering~$<$ of~\eqref{eq_ordering}.
+The rest of the proof remains unchanged so we omit it. \begin{lemma} For any $A \subset \Z^d$ finite,~$\beta \in (0,1)$ and~$\mathsf v \ge 0$ we have

 where $h(x,y) = \Prob( \exists t \ge 0: |Y^x_t - Y^y_t|_1 = 1 )$. \end{lemma} \begin{remark} Note that $h(x,y)$ is independent of~$\mathsf v$ and that, by a Green function estimate (see for instance~\cite{Lawler2010}),~$h(x,y) \leq c_\mathrm{nn} \cdot |x-y|^{2-d}_1$, where~$c_\mathrm{nn} > 0$ is a dimension-dependent constant. \end{remark}